KristianOellegaard/django-hvad/docs/internal/manager.rst

     .. attribute:: _language_code

-        The language code of this queryset.
+        The language code of this queryset, or one of the following special values:

+        - ``None``: :func:`~django.utils.translation.get_language`
+          will be called to get the current language.
+        - ``'all'``: no language filtering will be applied, a copy of an instance will be returned for every translation that matched the query.

     .. attribute:: translations_manager

         The (real) manager of the :term:`Translations Model`.